 How to store a galette

-Once completely cook, store any leftover galette covered in the refrigerator.
-Gently reheat it for a few seconds in a microwave, or in the oven on a baking sheet.
+Once completely cooked, store any leftover galette covered in the refrigerator.
+Gently reheat it in a 375-degree oven for about 10 minutes to warm it up slightly before serving.

 Egg Wash for Pastry

-- 1 egg mixed with 1 tbsp water
+- 1 egg mixed with 1 tablespoon water

 - 1 tbsp turbinado sugar or granulated sugar (optional)